jonalejandro/jonalejandro.github.io/index.md

 ## Jon Alejandro

-Product Line Manager – Power Management ICs
+**Product Line Manager – Power Management ICs**
 Semiconductor Strategy | System Power Architecture
 Dallas, Texas

 ---

-### Welcome
+I work at the intersection of semiconductor product strategy, analog power design, and system-level architecture.

-This site is a collection of my work, notes, and projects focused on:
+This site is a collection of my thinking, projects, and notes on:

-- power delivery architecture
+- power delivery systems
-- semiconductor systems
+- semiconductor architecture
 - quantitative experiments